 rabbitmq_api_url to match the address of the management web server, which should have permission to accept requests from the Agent’s domain (see Part 2).
 Monitoring a cluster of RabbitMQ nodes requires that only one node exposes metrics to the Agent.
 The node will aggregate data from its peers in the cluster.
 For RabbitMQ versions 3.0 and later, port 15672 is the default.

 While an API URL is required, a user is optional.
 If you provide one, make sure you’ve declared it within the server.
-Follow this documentation to create users and assign privileges.
+Follow the RabbitMQ user management documentation to create users and assign privileges.
 If your system has more than 100 nodes or 200 queues, you’ll want to specify the nodes and queues the Agent will check.
 See our template for examples of how to do this, along with other configuration options.

 Once you’ve restarted the Agent, RabbitMQ should be reporting metrics, events, and service checks to Datadog.
 Verify this by running the info command and making sure the “Checks” section has an entry for “rabbitmq”.